ionutms/KiCAD_Symbol_Generator/README.md

 Each row in the CSV represents a different resistor.

-## Resistors Database App
+## Electronic Components Database

-The Resistors Database is a web application that provides an interactive interface for viewing and managing the database of resistors used in the symbol generation process.
+The Electronic Components Database consists of two web applications: the Resistors Database and the Capacitors Database.
+These applications provide interactive interfaces for viewing and managing databases of electronic components.

 ### Deployment

-The Resistors Database App is deployed and accessible at:
+Both database applications are deployed and accessible at:

 https://kicad-symbol-generator.onrender.com

-You can visit this URL to interact with the live version of the application.
+You can visit this URL to interact with the live versions of the applications.

+### Resistors Database

-### About
+#### About

 The Resistors Database is an interactive web application that provides a comprehensive view of resistor specifications.
 It allows users to easily browse, search, and filter through a database of resistors, providing quick access to important information and datasheets.

-### Features
+#### Features

 - Interactive data table displaying resistor specifications
 - Dynamic filtering and multi-column sorting capabilities